This document provides a step-by-step guide to reproduce the results

 clusters, the scripts to run the simulations on clusters can be found in

-folder where each experiment has a
+the SimStudy/Scripts folder where each experiment has a

-[sim_study]_script_one.sh
+[sim_study]_script_one.sh and

-a[sim_study]_script_two.sh
+a[sim_study]_script_two.sh file.

 The results for ResNMTF applied on the various real datasets are